NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 `plain_pyscripts` refers to a folder containing material foundational to the `judge.py` files and their `examination_<number>` folders which evaluate the tutees' Python submissions.
 It is not at all involved in the operation of the assessment tool, but one may examine or use it to evaluate Python code independent of any frontend or database.

-Within the `plain_pyscripts` folder are examples showing what kinds of code this program can evaluate.
+Within the `plain_pyscripts` folder are examples showing what kinds of code this application can evaluate.
 You may run the individual `judge.py` in the folders to experience how the tool processes these examples, or run the `__init__.py` if you prefer a more "indirect" approach.

 If you decide to use `__init__.py`, you can change the argument in the last line `run_judge('plain_pyscripts\\examination_collections')` to a directory of the example code of your choice.
 Specifically, swap `<examination-example>` in `run_judge('plain_pyscripts\\<examination-example>')` with the name of the directory of your chosen example code before you run the file.